AlexSD92/ckc_lifts/README.md

 GitHub pages was used for the first live version of this site.

+## Getting Started

+1. Create a GitHub account.
+2. Download GitPod extension.
+3. Once the GitPod extension is installed, refresh GitHub.
+4. Create a new repository, name it and give it a description.
+5. Choose whether you want for the repository to be private or public.
+6. Select to add a README file, as well as .gitignore.
+7. Determine if you want a license.
+8. Click 'Create Repository'.
+9. Click the green 'Gitpod' button to launch the development environment.
+10. Happy coding.

 ## GitHub Pages

 The code for this site has been deployed via GitHub pages.
 This was done at the very start of the project in order to be able to test across multiple devices and view a live version of the site throughout all stages of development.